Global Partners LP (GLP) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the company had lost 1.85% over the past month, lagging the Oils-Energy sector's loss of 0.7% and the S&P 500's gain of 2.65% in that time.
+Heading into today, shares of the company had gained 2.64% over the past month, outpacing the Oils-Energy sector's gain of 0.76% and lagging the S&P 500's gain of 3.16% in that time.

-Investors will be hoping for strength from Global Partners LP as it approaches its next earnings release.
-In that report, analysts expect Global Partners LP to post earnings of $0.99 per share.
-This would mark a year-over-year decline of 57.87%.
+Global Partners LP will be looking to display strength as it nears its next earnings release.
+On that day, Global Partners LP is projected to report earnings of $0.99 per share, which would represent a year-over-year decline of 57.87%.
 Our most recent consensus estimate is calling for quarterly revenue of $4.09 billion, down 23.26% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $3.41 per share and revenue of $17.54 billion, which would represent changes of -65.97% and -7.06%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Global Partners LP.
+Investors should also note any recent changes to analyst estimates for Global Partners LP.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 Global Partners LP is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, Global Partners LP currently has a Forward P/E ratio of 8.89.
-Its industry sports an average Forward P/E of 10.63, so we one might conclude that Global Partners LP is trading at a discount comparatively.
+Looking at its valuation, Global Partners LP is holding a Forward P/E ratio of 9.25.
+This valuation marks a discount compared to its industry's average Forward P/E of 10.89.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report